BioroboticsLab/bb_network_decomposition/README.md

 # used to match interaction data with supplementary data (locations, etc.)
 from_date = datetime.datetime(2016, 8, 12)

-# number of days in the dataset
+# number of days to use (incrase to reproduce paper results)
 num_days = 1

 # load interaction data